pinskylab/kelpEVOL_fq_gz_processing/README.md

 <details><summary>11d.
 Rerun Files That Failed</summary>
 <p>

-If there's no apparent reaason for the failures, then you can make a list of the failed files and then run them again
+If there's no apparent reason for the failures, then you can make a list of the failed files and then run them again

 ```bash
 bash # only need to run this if you are not in bash already, by default wahab is using zsh